ircdocs/modern-irc/index.md

 The tasks operators can perform vary with different server software and the specific privileges granted to each operator.
 Some can perform network maintenence tasks, such as disconnecting and reconnecting servers as needed to prevent long-term use of bad network routing.
 Some operators can also remove a user from their server or the IRC network by 'force', i.e. the operator is able to close the connection between a client and server.

 The justification for operators being able to remove users from the network is delicate since its abuse is both destructive and annoying.
-However, IRC network policies handle operators who abuse their privileges, and what is considered abuse on that network.
+However, IRC network policies and administrators handle operators who abuse their privileges, and what is considered abuse by that network.

 ## Channels